Argandov/GetPocket-API/README.md

-# Pocket-API-Wrapper-Python
+# Weaver

-Pocket API Wrapper is a Python script that interacts with Pocket's API to retrieve Pocket posts from the past week, sorted by tags and providing detailed information regarding each post.
+Weaver is a Pocket API Wrapper that interacts with Pocket's API to retrieve Pocket posts from the past week, sorted by tags and providing detailed information regarding each post.
+Then, summarizes each post and prints a second global summary to stdout.

 ## Pocket Setup

 Get a Consumer Key from a newly created Pocket App.
 You can do so by following the instructions [here](https://getpocket.com/developer/docs/authentication).

-Use "authorizer.py" to get an authorization code (Authenticate your app).
+Use "authorizer.py" to get an **authorization** code (Authenticate your app).

 ## .env variables